Sa1f27/Video-Subtitle-Ai-generator/README.md

 # Vid-Sub: AI Subtitle Generator

-This automatically generates and embeds subtitles into videos.
+This project is a web-based application that automatically generates and embeds subtitles into videos.
 Users can upload a video file or provide a video URL, and the application will transcribe the audio, translate it to a specified language, and burn the subtitles into the video.

 ## Project Overview